Alma College: History

-Prior to 1934, the Alma mascot was the Fighting Presbyterians.
-This became the subject of debate in 1931 due to a series of stories by The Almanian, a student-run newspaper, expressing discontent over the limitation on cheers to "Go Presbyterians" or "Go Campbellites," the latter in support of the football coach, Royal Campbell.

-The college's 13th president, Dr. Jeff Abernathy, assumed leadership in June 2010.
+The college's 14th president, Joseph L. Odenwald, assumed office in June 2025.

 Scottish heritage

-In 1931, a contest was held to come up with a new nickname, and "the Scots" — a nod to the Presbyterian Church's roots in Scotland — was chosen.
+In 1931, the college hosted a contest to replace their current mascot at the time, the Fighting Presbyterians, and "the Scots"—a nod to the Presbyterian Church's roots in Scotland—was chosen.
 Since that time, Alma College has embraced its Scottish traditions.
-Today, this is evident through many programs and symbols, including the Alma College Pipe Band, Kiltie Dancers, and its tartan.

 While still maintaining a close relationship with the Presbyterian Church, Alma College accepts and welcomes students of all religious backgrounds.

 Academics

-Alma College offers more than 45 undergraduate academic programs, and two graduate programs, leading to Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Music, Master of Fine Arts in Creative Writing and Master of Science in Communication Information Technology degrees.
-In addition to the academic majors, numerous concentrations, academic institutes, and special programs are offered, including the Presidential Honors Program and the Center for College and Community Engagement.
-Its most popular majors, in terms of 2021 graduates, were:
+Alma College offers more than 45 undergraduate academic programs, and two graduate programs, leading to Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Music, Master of Fine Arts and Master of Arts.
+In addition to the academic majors, numerous concentrations, academic institutes, and special programs are offered, including the Honors Program and the Center for College and Community Engagement.
+Its most popular majors, in terms of 2024 graduates, were: